icexiaoyou/Simple-TF-Image-Classification/README.md

 # *1. Description*

 Image classification by **tensorflow** and **opencv**.<br>
-Only four python scripts can complete the training and deployment of custom model. preprocess.py: Rename & Resize pictures<br>
+Only four python scripts can complete the training and deployment of custom model.<br>
+preprocess.py: Rename & Resize pictures<br>
 train.py: Generate dataset and Train<br>
 test_model.py: Check the Performance of the new model<br>